Australian Working Holiday Visas

 A Working Holiday in Australia is a great experience and offers the chance to really live the Australian lifestyle!

 The Working Holiday Maker (WHM) visa program was created to foster closer ties and cultural exchange between Australia and partner countries, with emphasis on young adults.
 It has been in existence since 1975.
-This visa lets people 18 to 30 years old (inclusive) – except for Canadian, Irish, Italian and Danish citizens up to 35 (inclusive) – to apply for a working holiday in Australia.
+This visa lets people 18 to 30 years old (inclusive) – except for Canadian, Irish, UK, Italian, French and Danish citizens up to 35 (inclusive) – to apply for a working holiday in Australia.

 The WHM visa program is comprised of the Working Holiday (subclass 417) visa and the Work and Holiday (subclass 462) visa programs.
-Partner countries encompass 47 partner nations and regions from across the globe.
+As at 2025, Partner countries encompass 46 partner nations and regions from across the globe.

-Of the 47 partner countries, 19 are Working Holiday (subclass 417) visa arrangements, and 28 are Work and Holiday (subclass 462) visa arrangements.
-The key differences between the two visas are that Work and Holiday visa arrangements generally have caps on the number of visas granted annually and additional eligibility requirements.
+The key differences between the two visas are that Work and Holiday visa (462) arrangements generally have caps on the number of visas granted annually and additional eligibility requirements.

 Australian Working Holiday (subclass 417) visa & Work and Holiday (subclass 462) Basic Requirements